About the fellowship

 Several other special conferences also take place during this same time period, including cadaver prosections, journal clubs, and case presentations.
 Additionally, a formal didactic and practical curriculum is available in our microsurgery training laboratory for those who seek additional microsurgical skill.
 Our twice-monthly hands-on cadaveric orthopaedic skills lab allows for greater familiarity with fracture reduction management and hardware/implant systems.
 Combined with our high surgical volume, these labs eliminate the need for any off-campus training in microsurgery or fracture management techniques.

-The fellow's exposure to upper extremity cases is further augmented by several affiliated institutions that are located on the OHSU hilltop campus, including a busy Veterans Hospital, Doernbecher Children's Hospital and Portland Shriner's hospital.
+The fellow's exposure to upper extremity cases is further augmented by several affiliated institutions that are located on the OHSU hilltop campus, including a busy Veterans Hospital and Doernbecher Children's Hospital.

 Graduates of international medical schools who are applying for medical internships, residencies or fellowships must have a valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG).